layer5io/layer5/CONTRIBUTING.md

 ## Things to keep in mind

   1. Use only the theme colors available at [themeStyles.js](https://github.com/layer5io/layer5/blob/master/src/theme/app/themeStyles.js) instead of external color codes.
-  2. Avoid using `rel="noreferrer"` attribute to internal links on the site.
+  2. Avoid adding `rel="noreferrer"` attribute to internal links on the site.

 ## Adding Images and Icons